 Brooklyn Students have great pride in their school!

-Wednesday 1st February first day of school for all students.
+Wednesday 7th February our first day of school for all students, 2018.

 GREAT report from the reviewers at the Educational Review Office about our school.
 We look forward to welcoming them back in 3/4 years.